 Inventory is an important component of assets, more specifically current assets, in trading, retailing, and manufacturing businesses.
-Efficient management of inventory - finished goods and materials - is very crucial for the sustainability and profitability of any organization.
-During volatile and uncertain economic conditions like recession, pandemic, or demand slowdowns the turnaround time to convert inventory to cash increases, resulting in a liquidity crisis.
+Efficient management of inventory - finished goods and materials - is crucial for the sustainability and profitability of any organization.
+During volatile and uncertain economic conditions like recession, pandemic, or demand slowdowns, the turnaround time to convert inventory to cash increases, resulting in a liquidity crisis.

 For starters, inventory financing is a type of debt funding against the collateral of a business’s inventory.
 It is asset-backed, short-term finance that a business can access from financial institutions to take care of their non-inventory related recurring business expenses aka operating expenses (OPEX).
 This becomes necessary because the cash otherwise needed for OPEX is blocked in inventory.